University of Twente

 Role in ENHANCE

-Prof. Veltink of UT will be the Coordinator of the ENHANCE project.
-He has ample experience from the current coordination of the FP7 project INTERACTION, earlier scientific coordination of three EU Research Training Networks and numerous national projects.
+Prof. Koopman of UT is the Coordinator of the ENHANCE project.
 UT has a leading role in developing biomechatronic user support and ambulatory sensing of body movements (WP2), adaptive user behaviour modelling (WP3) and motivational cueing and adaptive support based on a personalized behaviour model (WP4).